What is an adsorption dryer?

-A heatless desiccant dryer dries compressed air to extremely low moisture levels (pressure dew point -20°C) using adsorbents such as activated alumina or molecular sieves.
-This technology is necessary when ordinary refrigerated drying is insufficient — for example in cold environments, cold storage, or processes in the food and pharmaceutical industries where moisture can cause serious quality problems.
+A heatless adsorption dryer dries compressed air to extremely low moisture levels (pressure dew point -20°C) using adsorbents such as activated alumina or molecular sieve.
+The technology is necessary when ordinary refrigeration drying is insufficient — for example in cold environments, cold storage or processes in the food and pharmaceutical industries where moisture can cause serious quality problems.

-The system operates with two towers that alternate between drying and regeneration.
+The system operates with two towers alternating between drying and regeneration.
 The heatless variant regenerates the desiccant by using a portion of the already dried compressed air (12–15% of capacity), providing a simple and reliable design without the need for external heating.
-Inlet oil content below 0.01 ppm is required for optimal function.
+Inlet oil content below 0.01 ppm is required for optimal performance.

-With capacities from 1.2 to 130 m³/min, there are models for everything from smaller installations to large industrial systems.
-The heatless desiccant dryer is the cost-effective choice when a pressure dew point of -20°C is sufficient and simplicity of operation is prioritized.
+With capacities from 1.2 to 130 m³/min there are models for everything from smaller installations to large industrial systems.
+The heatless adsorption dryer is the cost-effective choice when a pressure dew point of -20°C is sufficient and operational simplicity is a priority.

 Key Features